pdgilbert/eg_stm_hal/README.md

 0. Using the git versions of HALs (in June 2020 much is changing and release in crates.io is old).
-1. Blink does not blink when stepping in gdb, use continue.
+1.  blink3 does not blink when stepping in gdb, use continue.
 2. With local echo on in console the characters are doubled, `<cr>` adds a single `<lf>`.
      Without local echo there is no `<lf>`.
 There is trouble if you type too fast.
 4. Ublox GPS by default uses 9600bps, odd Parity, 1 stop bit (minicom 8-N-1).